Danwrawn/odin-recipes/README.md

 This project served to learn how to add format headers, images, and lists.

+Minor CSS added later